We may receive compensation when you click on links to products from our partners.

 Another important thing to consider is whether or not there are any aspects of your podcast that you’re going to outsource.
-Whether you outsource your transcript or you hire someone to edit your audio, having a number of people involved in the process will give you the time you need to focus on promotion.
-Not only that, but it also gives those that are not technically-minded the opportunity to create a podcast without having to worry about the technical aspects.
+Whether you outsource your transcript or hire someone to edit your audio, having a number of people involved in the process will give you the time you need to focus on promotion.
+Not only that, but it also gives those that are not technically minded the opportunity to create a podcast without having to worry about the technical aspects.

-“If you want to start your own business, it has never been easier or less expensive to do so.
+“If you want to Start your own business, it has never been easier or less expensive to do so.
 The internet and all of the tools it has opened the possibility of starting a business to almost anyone.” – How To Quit Your Job And Actually Start A Business

 How Will You Be Promoting It?

 One of the hardest things about starting a podcast is getting people to listen to it.
 Although you may think creating your content and putting your podcast together is difficult, your hard work will mean nothing if you don’t have any listeners.
-As a digital form of content, one of the best ways to promote your podcast is using social media.
+As a digital form of content, one of the best ways to promote your podcast is by using social media.

 Whether you’re sharing your download link on Instagram or you’re posting it on LinkedIn, you need to encourage people to share it with their own followers too.